adetalhouet/ocp-gitops/ztp/README.md

 ### Install Ironic and Metal3

+TBD - As a heads-up, that was one of the hardest part, because it's not very well explain how all that works.

 ### Create the namespace in which we will install our `BareMetalHost` manifests
 That CRD is the one responsible for the ZTP flow.